TerraformersMC/Terrestria/README.md

 ### Licensing

-Terrestria is free software; the code and most assets and data in Terrestria are licensed under the GNU LGPLv3 license, however the textures
+Terrestria is free software; the code and most assets and data in Terrestria are licensed under the GNU LGPLv3 license.
-(found in src/main/assets/terrestria/textures/) are licensed under the CC-BY-SA 3.0 as they are derived from [ExtrabiomesXL](https://github.com/ExtrabiomesXL/ExtrabiomesXL) textures.
 In other words, Terrestria may be freely distributed in combination with an attibution notice (such as a mod list entry) as well as a way to access this source code (for modpack developers, a link to the Curse or GitHub page; for fork authors, by providing access to the modified code).